William Kelly (artist)

-William Joseph Kelly (1943-2023) was an American artist, art administrator, art teacher, humanist and human-rights advocate who lived, studied and worked in Australia and the United States.
-He worked across multiple media, including drawing, lithography, painting, wood-engraving, and computer-generated prints.
+William Joseph Patrick Kelly (1943–2023) was an American artist, art administrator, art teacher, humanist and human-rights advocate who from 1968 lived, studied and worked in Australia, In both solo and collaboratively in art projects he increasingly took a humanist and pacifist stance and across multiple media, including drawing, lithography, painting, wood-engraving, and computer-generated prints.
+He was the dean of the School of Art at the Victorian College of the Arts.

-Education
+Early life

-William (Bill) Kelly was born in Buffalo, New York on 4 May 1943, and was a steelworker before starting his artistic training at the University of the Arts in Philadelphia, then resided part-time in Australia after 1968 on a Fulbright Fellowship, with which he studied at Prahran College of Advanced Education, then at the National Gallery School, which awarded him the first Master’s Diploma, and where in 1970 he lectured in drawing.
+William (Bill) Kelly was born to Juliet Frances (née Touhill) and William Joseph Patrick Kelly Sr. in Scranton, Lackawanna, Pennsylvania, on 4 May 1943, and was a steelworker before starting his artistic training at the Philadelphia College of Art, graduating in 1968.
+He then resided part-time in Australia after 1968 on a Fulbright Fellowship, with which he studied at Prahran College of Advanced Education, then at the National Gallery of Victoria Art School, receiving a Master’s Diploma.